-Naomi is involved in the case taken by the eight women.
+Naomi was involved in the case taken by the eight women.
 She requested anonymity; this has been upheld by the courts.
 ‘Naomi’ is a pseudonym.

-I would never EVER have consented to this relationship if I knew who he was or what he was doing and why.
-The fact that all eight of us are here today demonstrates that this institutionalised sexism and abuse has gone on for decades.
+I would never ever have consented to this relationship if I knew who he was or what he was doing and why.
+The women’s voices laid out here demonstrate that this institutionalised sexism and abuse has gone on for decades.

 If you quote any of the above account, for articles, blogs, or academic research, please let us know.
 Please respect that while these words appear in the public domain, they belong to people who have had their private lives profoundly abused.
 Thank you